top of page

 - You are carrying spares and tools beyond what could be argued as beyond essentials to run the permitted vehicle.
 If it is an option, you may want to consider transporting these items in a different vehicle.

 3. You will almost certainly need a Carnet if: - Your race car is being transported by a team. - You are racing for financial or business gain. - You are carrying a quantity of spares and tools for the race car considered by an official to require a Carnet.
 It has been impossible to establish what quantity or type the threshold may be and what the UK officials are briefed.
 Most drivers have got through with no issues, with spares, tools and wheels provided they fall into category 1 or 2 above.
-However, a few have been stopped, including a recent example crossing from Hull for a trackday, where customs insisted the wheels and spares required a carnet.
+However, a few have been stopped, including a 2023 example when crossing from Hull for a trackday, where customs insisted the wheels and spares required a carnet.

 Whilst the two are not strictly linked, if you require a Carnet for business or commercial purposes you will probably also need a standard international goods vehicle operator licence, if you are transporting goods for hire or reward, this can even include cars towing trailers.
 If you have applied for a Carnet you must bring everything back with you (excludes consumables).
 For example, if you took out a spare engine to Spa and fitted it to replace the one that went pop into many pieces, you must bring back the broken one, else it could be assumed you'd sold an engine and be liable to taxes.